 In today’s economy, people can expect to change careers several times.
 The skills of thinking and communicating and the aptitude for learning developed through a liberal arts education are more useful and adaptable than any narrowly defined vocational specialization.

-A major normally constitutes approximately one-third of a student’s academic program, but in no case may a student receive credit toward graduation for more than 60 semester credits in one academic department.
+A major normally constitutes approximately one-third of a student’s academic program.
 Majors consist of a group of required and elective courses.
 At least 20 semester credits for the major must be taken at Lewis & Clark with a cumulative GPA of 2.000 or higher in the major.
 See academic department listings for major requirements.
 (See also Graduation Requirements.)

 Students may graduate with a maximum of two majors, if they complete all requirements for each major.
 Where requirements for majors overlap, a student must complete at least 28 discrete semester credits in each major.
 In no case may students double major if they complete a student-designed major.

 A student may propose a major focusing on a body of knowledge that has a definable character and extends beyond the bounds of existing majors or departments.
 The course of study for a student-designed major must be planned and submitted for approval before the major may be officially declared, and approval of the student-designed major may be granted only if a student has achieved a GPA of 3.000 or higher for the previous 32 semester credits.
 Students undertaking a student-designed major may not double major.